rokka-io/imagine-vips/README.md

 ## Missing stuff

-Needs upcoming 8.6:
+Needs upcoming vips 8.6:

 * paste
-* rotate
+* rotate by angles other than multipliers of 90

 Not implemented yet